14 Days

 The deposit will only refunded under the following conditions:

-• If the tour is sold out, we will only refund your deposit if we can find a replacement person for your place on the tour irrespective of how long in advance you cancel.
+If the tour is sold out at any time before you cancel, we will only refund your deposit if we can find a replacement person for your place on the tour irrespective of how long in advance you cancel.

 Final payment will be due 75 days before the start of the tour.
 We will calculate the AUD price based on the exchange rate at the time of final payment.